The best phones for kids

 The best plans for kids

-A great starter plan for kids is our $5 a month SIM-only plan.
-It offers unlimited talk time and text messages throughout Australia.
-While this plan doesn’t come with data, for an extra $5, you get 3GB a month.
-If your kids need more data, the $15 plan will give unlimited talk time and text messages, as well as 12GB of data and even 100 minutes of international talk time to 35 countries.
+A great starter plan for kids is our $10 a month SIM-only plan.
+It offers unlimited talk time and text messages throughout Australia, with 2GB data.
+If your kids need more data, the $20 plan will give unlimited talk time and text messages, as well as 20GB of data and even 100 minutes of international talk time to 35 countries.

 Now that you are armed with a wealth of information, getting the best phone for your kids is a cinch!
 You can buy a phone outright and keep the spending to a minimum with the right SIM-only plan to suit your child’s needs and your pocket.